Trameurs/DofusFashionistaVanced/README.md

     🚧 80% Portuguese (some spells and text left)
     🚧 30% Deutsche (only items done)
     ❌ 0% Italian (Ankama removed Italian language)
-✅ All equipments and mounts updated to Dofus Unity Beta release (3.0.5.9)
+✅ All equipments and mounts updated to Dofus 3 Unity release (3.0.12.7)
 ✅ Bug fixes and improvement for 3.0 release
 ❌ Add ability to forbid prysmaradite
 ❌ Make it mobile friendly

 ❌ New features after 3.0 TBD

-✅ Dofus Unity
+✅ Dofus 3 Unity
 ❌ Dofus Touch
 ❌ Dofus Retro